R-N/ciperpus_test/README.md

 **Prerequisites**

-The required python packages is listed in requirements.txt.
-You can easily install it using pip with:
-```
-pip install requirements.txt
-```

-Other requirements are:
 *  [ciperpus](https://gitlab.com/psi-rabu-kel-3/ciperpus) running locally at http://localhost/ciperpus.
 During development of this, ciperpus was hosted using [xampp](https://www.apachefriends.org/index.html) running php 5.6.
 *  Selenium gecko driver in PATH environment.
 Official guide is [here](https://selenium-python.readthedocs.io/installation.html).
 Make sure to at least try the first example and have it working.
+*  Python >= 3.4 for unittest subtests
+*  Some python packages in rquirements.txt.
+They can by installed easily by running the following command in cmd.
+```
+pip install requirements.txt
+```

+Other requirements are:

 A little fix is needed for HttpTestRunner due to the random unicode characters generated through fuzzing.
 On result.py, at line 403 (by the time this is written), add encoding="utf-8" argument ([ref](https://github.com/oldani/HtmlTestRunner/issues/48)).
 So, from: